vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/customize/presets.md

 ## Style Related

-You can create a client config file `.vuepress/client.{ts,js}` and import the following files through the `import` statement.
+You can create a [client config file](../../cookbook/vuepress/config.md#client-config-file) and import the following files through the `import` statement.

 ### Docs